Browser extension

-A browser extension is a small software module for customizing a web browser.
-Browsers typically allow a variety of extensions, including user interface modifications, cookie management, ad blocking, and the custom scripting and styling of web pages.
+A browser extension is a software module for customizing a web browser.
+Browsers typically allow users to install a variety of extensions, including user interface modifications, cookie management, ad blocking, and the custom scripting and styling of web pages.

-Plug-ins

-Browser plug-ins are a separate type of module.
-The main difference is that extensions are distributed as source code, while plug-ins are distributed as executables (i.e. object code).
-Plug-ins are no longer supported by the major browsers, but extensions are widely used.
+Browser plug-ins are a different type of module and no longer supported by the major browsers.
+One difference is that extensions are distributed as source code, while plug-ins are executables (i.e. object code).
 The most popular browser, Google Chrome, has over 100,000 extensions available but stopped supporting plug-ins in 2020.

 History

-Internet Explorer was the first major browser to support extensions, with the release of version 4 in 1999.
+Internet Explorer was the first major browser to support extensions, with the release of version 4 in 1997.
 Firefox has supported extensions since its launch in 2004.
-Opera began supporting extensions in 2009, and both Google Chrome and Safari did so the following year.
+Opera and Chrome began supporting extensions in 2009, and Safari did so the following year.
 Microsoft Edge added extension support in 2016.

 API conformity

-In 2015, a community working group formed under the W3C to create a single standard application programming interface (API) for browser extensions.
-While that goal is unlikely to be achieved, the majority of browsers already use the same or very similar APIs due to the popularity of Google Chrome.
+In 2015, a community group formed under the W3C to create a single standard application programming interface (API) for browser extensions.
+While this particular work did not reach fruition, every major browser now has the same or very similar API due to the popularity of Google Chrome.